jalada/yappconfig/README.md

-# AppConfig
+# yappconfig

 A clean way to use a YAML file for configuration.

 ## Configuring

-In Rails, AppConfig should Just Work™.
+In Rails, yappconfig should Just Work™.
 For everything else you can configure it using a `configure` block:

     AppConfig.configure do |config|